Natalie-2004/COMP3121/README.md

 <img width="603" alt="image" src="https://github.com/user-attachments/assets/75c8b869-05bf-400c-a3ed-b3e7b480f1c4" />

-Looking at the first differnt letter: B:
+Looking at the first different letter: B:
 - Is the sequence ABEG as good as the sequence ACEG?
 - Is it even a legal sequence?
 Can C changed to B?
 Does new activity B can fit with A, E and G?